All Products

 Windows

-Run the following command in Command Prompt (CMD):
+Run this command in Command Prompt:

-# ======= Important =======
+# ======= Important notice =======

-# - Singapore: https://dashscope-int.aliyuncs.com/compatible-mode/v1/chat/completions
+# - Singapore: https://dashscope-intl.aliyuncs.com/compatible-mode/v1/chat/completions

 # - US (Virginia): https://dashscope-us.aliyuncs.com/compatible-mode/v1/chat/completions